jandegr/esp8266_p1meter_belgium/README.md

 Software for the ESP2866 that sends P1 smart meter data to an mqtt broker (with OTA firmware updates)

 ## about this fork
-This fork from https://github.com/daniel-jong/esp8266_p1meter (tries) to add support for the Belgian smart meters which are differently configured than their dutch counterparts
+This fork from https://github.com/daniel-jong/esp8266_p1meter (tries) to add support for the Belgian smart meters which are differently configured than their dutch counterparts.
+Wat info van Fluvius //https://www.fluvius.be/sites/fluvius/files/2020-01/dmk-demo-v2.1-rtc.pdf

 # Getting started
 This setup requires: